z-katas/certifiable-kata/usecases/hmw-ai-grading-short-answers.md

 ### Business Assumptions

 - The **evaluation process and scoring criteria** are linked to the detailed [Test 1 Requirements Document](/business-requirements/test1-grading-process.md).
+- The number of Expert Software Architect Consultants and Designated Expert Software Architects remains constant.
+- Multiple choice grading is handled by the existing scalable architecture with no additional cost.
 - AI-driven automation **must not impact certification credibility**, ensuring continued recognition across industry standards.

 ### Technical Assumptions

+- We estimate the average capacity will increase to 10× the current capacity (i.e., the maximum of the 5–10× range).
+- The system will be designed for peak capacity, assumed to be 1.2× the average capacity (i.e., 20% above average), while considering cost factors.
+- AI-based grading is considered feasible as long as the cost of grading via AI is comparable to or lower than manual grading.
+- Stored grading data will be leveraged to enhance the performance of the new AI-powered ASAS.
+- The new ASAS solution will operate alongside the current manual process.
+Submissions not picked for manual grading will be processed by AI.
+- Any submission pending short answer grading for more than two days (unless explicitly marked otherwise) can be processed by AI.
 - **Grading data is structured**, with predefined evaluation criteria used by human experts.
 - **Current workflows include manual review interfaces** used by expert architects to evaluate responses and provide feedback.
 - **Historical grading records are available**, which can be used for AI model training.